Why Journalism and Mass Communication?

 Course work in the department carefully balances theoretical and practical information about journalism and mass communication.
 The curriculum is designed to help students master analytical processes, writing, technology, and the theoretical, historical, ethical and legal foundations of their major field choices.

 State-of-the-art laboratories and a faculty that balances strong academic and professional preparation complement the unique purposes of the university and the department.
-The JMC department operates several student media, including KACU-FM, a National Public Radio affiliate; KUF-TV7, a low-power TV station; ACU Video, a television production facility; a student-run advertising and public relations agency; and the Optimist, a twice-weekly All-American student newspaper.
+The JMC department operates several student media, including KACU-FM, a National Public Radio affiliate; ACU Video, a television production facility; Morris + Mitchell, a student-run advertising and public relations agency; and the Optimist/JMC Network, a converged media operation that includes the print and online editions of the student newspaper, sportscasts and newscasts on YouTube and other social media news outlets.
 All of these operations have access to up-to-date computer and electronic technology so the graduate is proficient in contemporary media operations.

 Professionally oriented student organizations supplement the students’ preparation.
-Available are the Advertising Club, an affiliate of the American Advertising Federation; Kappa Tau Alpha, national honor society for journalism and mass communication students; the Public Relations Student Society of America chapter, an affiliate of PRSA; a chapter of the Society of Professional Journalists; and a student chapter of the Broadcast Education Association.
+Available are the Ad/PR Club, an affiliate of the American Advertising Federation and the Public Relations Student Society of America; Kappa Tau Alpha, national honor society for journalism and mass communication students; a chapter of the Society of Professional Journalists; a student chapter of the Broadcast Education Association; and a student chapter of the National Association of Hispanic Journalists.
 All majors are strongly encouraged to be active members of at least one of the professional societies or associations.